SrdjanMilic/Frontend-Mentor---Bookmark-landing-page/README.md

 - Change the `fill` and `stroke` color of the SVGs at specific points (the challenge can be completed using the single `logo-bookmark.svg` file provided)

 Want some support on the challenge?
 [Join our Slack community](https://www.frontendmentor.io/slack) and ask questions in the **#help** channel.

+## Additional tasks (Company requirements)

+- Create responsive templates, guided with reusable components principles
+- Use BEM methodology, SCSS and Vanilla JS
+- Create new page displaying how created components can be customized

 ## Where to find everything